WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 time for this call) in the Location header field of a 201 response sent by the server.
 Typically the response will also include a session cookie, bound to the call, to facilitate sticky session routing in HTTP proxies.
-This allows all further signaling and media to reach the same RIPP server that handled the initial request, while facilitating failover should that server go down.
+This allows all further signalling and media to reach the same RIPP server that handled the initial request, while facilitating failover should that server go down.

-Once a call has been created, a long-lived HTTP transaction is initiated from the client to the server for purposes of signaling.
+Once a call has been created, a long-lived HTTP transaction is initiated from the client to the server for purposes of signalling.
 This transaction enables bidirectional data flow, tunneled within the body of a long-running HTTP request and its long-running response.
 This data flow is called a byway.
-Each byeway has a purpose.
-One byway is established by the client for signaling, one for media control, and multiple byways for media.
+Each byway has a purpose.
+One byway is established by the client for signalling, one for media control, and multiple byways for media.
 HTTP3 ensures zero RTT for setup of these byways.

-Signaling commands are encoded into the signaling byway using streaming JSON in both directions.
+Signaling commands are encoded into the signalling byway using streaming JSON in both directions.
 Each JSON object encodes an event and its parameters.
 Events are defined for alerting, connected, ended, migrate, keepalive, and transfer-and-takeback.